JackAWatt/jackwatt.com/lit.md

-This page is a combination of multiple lists by leaf by leaf(western core and philosophy reading lists) and hardcore literature(5 year program and 2022,2023 book club).
-Books on analysis and criticism can be [found here]()
+This page is a combination of multiple lists by [leaf by leaf](http://jackwatt.com/leafbyleaf) and [hardcore literature](http://jackwatt.com/hardcoreliterature).

 # Landcape books